-C. Other Properties
+F. Other Properties

-Molten Metals continues as part its normal course business activities to do generative and exploration work on other areas, including staking and acquiring new properties as deemed appropriate.
-Molten Metals' focus is critical metal projects, particularly Antimony and Tin.
-Projecting from its base in Canada's Maritime Provinces, Molten Metals intends to pursue opportunities in these metals both there and in Slovakia and in other traditional mining regions by aggregating past-producing and producing mines in these metals.
-In November of 2021, the corporate registration of the Company's subsequently 100% owned Slovakian subsidiary, Slovak Antimony Corporation, s.r.o, was completed.
-On March 10, 2022, the shareholder of Slovak Antimony Corporation, s.r.o., a foreign entity registered in Slovakia, has transferred 100% of the shares to the Company.
+Molten Metals continues as part of its normal course of business activities to do generative and exploration work on other areas, including staking and acquiring new properties as deemed appropriate.
+Molten Metals' focus is on critical metal projects, particularly Antimony and Tin.
+Molten Metals intends to pursue opportunities in these metals both in Slovakia and in other traditional mining regions by aggregating past-producing and producing mines in these metals.

+1.3 Financial Performance:

-1.3 Selected Annual Information:
+Selected Annual Information

 The following selected financial data have been prepared in accordance with IFRS and should be read in conjunction with the Company's financial statements.
-The following table sets forth selected financial data for the Company for and as of the end of the financial years ended December 31, 2021, and 2020:
+The following table sets forth selected financial data for the Company for and as of the end of the financial periods ended December 31, 2022, and 2021:

-2021 2020
+\$ 2022 \$ 2021

-Net loss and comprehensive loss (52,931) (2,224)
+Net loss and comprehensive loss (481,396) (52,931)

-Loss per share - basic and diluted (0.01) (2,224)
+Loss per share - basic and diluted (0.03) (0.01)

-Exploration and evaluation assets 573,368 -
+Exploration and evaluation assets 647,947 573,368

-Total assets 1,580,061 6,820
+Total assets 1,357,729 1,580,061

-Shareholders' equity 1,529,050 4,776
+Shareholders' equity 1,226,174 1,529,050

-Working capital 955,044 4,776
+Working capital 397,270 955,044